The smallest stage and what we learned

 Then the weekend came.
-The counting down ceased: no longer a bad joke, it was a bad dream come true.
+The countdown ceased.
+No longer a bad joke, it was a bad dream come true.

 Friday and Saturday at the Twin Cities Quartet Convention were fantastic.
-Ben says it was the best TCQC Convention he has experienced.
-We were on a high from the uplifting music and visits with an abundance of friends…that is, until Sunday morning rolled around.
+Ben says it was the best Twin Cities Quartet Convention he has experienced.
+We were on a high from the uplifting music and visits with an abundance of friends—that is, until Sunday morning rolled around.

 Reality hit hard: We were singing at The Stage.

 Minnesota’s Grumpiest Family of Southern Gospel Music pulled into the parking lot later than the projected arrival time.
 This made grumpy attitudes acidic.
 We smiled at those who greeted us, but when the church was all to ourselves, scowls and complaints abounded.
 (Shameful, but true.)
 One sibling tried to keep a bright outlook, singing a convention-style song I wrote called “Happy in Jesus”—but it didn’t have the positive effect they wanted.